 Bleeding Heart.
 The heart-shaped blooms of the bleeding heart flower are glorious.
 If you need a spring show-stopper, this is your huckleberry.

 Columbine.
 The columbine flower is a herbaceous perennial.
-It comes in a variety of bold-colored blooms in red, white, blue, yellow, pink, salmon, and purple.
+It comes in a variety of bold-colored blooms in red, white, blue, pink, salmon, purple and yellow blooms.
 Some varieties are even bicolored.

 Ferns.
 There are many different types of ferns.
-Creeping ferns make excellent groundcovers.
+Creeping ferns make excellent groundcovers in shady locations.
 Ferns are grown for their interesting looking green and lime green foliage.

 Foam Flowers.
 Foam flowers are charming, shade-loving plants with small sprays of pretty flowers.
-Foam flowers perform well for years without losing steam.
+The foam flower performs well for years without losing steam.
 If they look dull, trim then and give them a chance to rejuvenate.

 Hens & Chicks.
-Hardy to USDA zones three through 11, hens and chicks are great for woodland areas.
+Hardy to USDA zones 3 through 11, hens and chicks are great for woodland areas.
 They are one of the few succulents that enjoy shaded gardens.